 Fun fact: Next time you ride a carousel, compare both sides of the animal.
 Typically, only the side which faced the outside, what people see, was heavily decorated.
-Leaving one side plain, or not as fancy, resulted in less time and cost in crafting the piece.
+Leaving one side plain, or not as fancy, resulting in less time and cost in crafting the piece.

 While I loved the carousel horses on display, it was the menagerie of animals that really caught my attention.
 A pair of lions, a rooster once used as a target for archery practice, giraffes and dogs, this museum was brimming with artistic pieces.

 Speaking of artists, there is also a station in the museum where you can see volunteer woodcarvers at work.
 Each year they produce two new pieces under the direction of a master artist.
 One piece is to be added to the Herschell carousel on-site, and the other to be used as the prize for the museum’s annual raffle.